Vorticode/eternium/docs/index.md

 ## Layout

-Add the `eternium` or the `eternium-layout` class to a parent element, then you can use any of the classes in this Layout seciond.
+Add the `eternium` or the `eternium-layout` class to a parent element, then you can use any of the classes in this Layout section.

 ### Variables